Adolescence Education & Students with Disabilities 7-12 Generalist

 - Training in Identification and Reporting of Child Abuse and Maltreatment

 - Training in School Violence Prevention and Intervention.

 Students pursuing dual certification must complete 150 hours of fieldwork, called observation-participation experience (OPE).

-Specific General Education and Content Core courses are required for use in your program depending on your major.
 Please refer to the Teacher Education Department for a comprehensive list of requirements for the degree.